Staff and pupils in all our academies are committed to the values held by The Education Fellowship.

-We arrange early visits to prioritise a deep-dive investigation to establish where the school is and where we will place it on its journey to achieve ‘outstanding’.
-It is an excellent time to get to know the staff and pupils.
+We arrange early visits and carry out a deep-dive investigation to establish where the school is and where we place it on its journey to outstanding.
+It's an excellent time to get to know the staff and pupils!

 By the time a school becomes a Fellowship academy we'll have built a sound relationship – we will be co-owners.
 This mutual respect enables us to drive forward together building on the school’s existing skills and experience.
 Working with the Principal we develop a programme of personalised support covering leadership, management, data systems, pupil tracking, educational technology, performance management and continuous professional development.
 This programme is delivered by specialists within the The Fellowship team and our recognised quality-assured field force.